Exploring Different Decking Materials

 garapa_deck_with_garapa_stairs

-Machiche is a chocolatey brown hardwood decking material that is FSC® certified and Rainforest Alliance® certified wood from Guatemala.
+Machiche wood is a chocolatey brown hardwood decking material that is FSC® certified and Rainforest Alliance® certified wood from Guatemala.
 In addition to its great looks, Machiche is a highly durable and budget-friendly real wood deck option.

 FSC Machiche on small deck edited (no branch)